martinkearn/Bot-v3-Luis-QNA-Triage/README.md

 This sample helps triage message between Luis and QnA maker based on the confidence scores from those services.

-This project started an an Azure Bot Service (C# with Language Understanding template)
+This project started an an Azure Bot Service (C# with Language Understanding template) and so the Luis model supports all the default intents such as 'Help', 'Cancel' etc. The QnA maker sevice is trained with a small selection of Q&A pairings